intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

    situations; during the merge window that actually might be even the best approach, but in that development phase it can be an even better idea to suspend your efforts for a few days anyway.
 Whatever version you choose, ideally use a 'vanilla' build.
-Ignoring these advices will dramatically increase the risk your report will be rejected or ignored.
+Ignoring this advice will dramatically increase the risk your report will be rejected or ignored.

  * Ensure the kernel you just installed does not 'taint' itself when